Insider and Employee Fraud

 15% plan to invest in automated insider fraud management solutions in the next two years.
 However, despite the catastrophic damage insider fraud can cause.

-60% were unsure of their organisation's plans to invest.
+60% were unsure of their organization's plans to invest.

 There's no silver bullet; instead, insider fraud mitigation efforts must be layered with several different techniques.